 You have an allergy that causes inflammation in the sinus area (sinusitis).

 Some people experience irritation and swelling in their sinus areas due to allergies such as hay fever, dust mites, and pet dander (allergens), which may cause them to sneeze more frequently than usual leading to more pain or discomfort.

 If there is an infection in the sinus area, it will cause a build-up of mucus, which can be painful when it comes out during a sneeze.
 This can also happen if you are experiencing congestion in your sinus area due to colds and allergies, and then sneezing.

 You have an injury to the top of your head (sinus headache).

 An injury to the top of your head causes pressure on the sinuses which can lead to severe pain when they are compressed during a sneeze.
 This happens because there is a build-up of fluid behind the skull from inflammation, which takes up more space than normal causing pressure on the sinuses and surrounding nerves.
+You can take a strep throat test at an urgent care.
 Painful headaches are actually caused by nerve irritation from any injury or disease that occurs further down in the head (like ear infections for example).
 Minor injuries like bumps or scrapes on top of your head will not cause painful headaches, but any break or fracture that occurs at this location will cause pain during sneezing as well as other activities such as talking and chewing!
 If you have ever had a broken nose, this type of pain may be familiar to you because when you bend over it is common for nosebleeds to occur without warning!